-How to Write a Gardener CV: Examples and Tips
+How to Write a Gardener CV: Examples, Templates and Tips

 The UK’s passion for gardening is deeply rooted.
 Institutions from the Chelsea Flower Show, National Trust and Kew Gardens, television's Ground Force and the humble garden centre prove we are a nation of gardeners.
-This enthusiasm for cultivating beauty and sustaining nature makes gardening an attractive profession for many.
+The passion for nurturing beauty and preserving nature makes gardening a rewarding profession.
+For those looking to thrive in this field, crafting a polished modern CV is essential to help their career flourish.

-Cultivating a modern CV is vital for anyone looking to blossom in this field, where a blend of creativity, patience and a love for the outdoors is essential.
-Whether you're aiming for a position at a renowned botanical garden or looking to offer your services to private residences, knowing how to write a good CV will make sure you’re the pick of the bunch.
+Whether you're aiming for a position at a renowned botanical garden or looking to offer your services to private residences, knowing how to write a good CV will ensure you’re the pick of the bunch.

 Gardener CV Example

-James has chosen the Wheaton template as a starting point for a crisp and cool CV.
-Embracing ample negative space, a contemporary font and optimal section spacing, he demonstrates that, much like his gardens, his CV is meticulously pruned with plenty of room to grow.
+For this UK gardener CV sample, the Wheaton template is a starting point for a crisp and cool document.
+Embracing ample negative space, a contemporary font and optimal section spacing, the candidate demonstrates that, much like his gardens, this CV is meticulously pruned with plenty of room to grow.

 What to include in a gardener CV?

 Including references on a CV is particularly important in gardening, where reputation and connections are key.
-Make sure you have yours ready to go and include ‘available on request’ somewhere on your CV.
+Make sure you have yours ready to go and include ‘available on request’ at the end of your CV.

 Landscape gardeners are in demand across a range of industries such as civil engineering, hospitality, and construction.
 This means you’ll be making plenty of job-specific applications throughout your career.
 Make things easy and begin the CV writing process with a master CV.